Best Marketing Books

 This Is Marketing: You Can't Be Seen Until You Learn to See by Seth Godin

-#1 Wall Street Journal and New York Times best-seller This is Marketing offers a game-changing approach to marketing and sales.
-Seth Godin has inspired and taught marketers through his books, blogs, online courses, and more.
-In this, he explains the role of empathy in marketing and why marketing success in today’s world comes from focusing on the desires of your target audience.
-According to Zimmer Communications, 64% of customers say that shared values are the main reason that they have a trusted relationship with a brand.
-Instead of spamming as many people as possible with your message, the most successful companies cater to the needs and wants of their target audience with aligned values.
+#1 Wall Street Journal and New York Times bestseller This is Marketing offers a transformative approach to marketing and sales.
+Seth Godin has inspired marketers through books, blogs, online courses, and more.
+Here, he explains empathy’s marketing role and why success stems from focusing on target audience desires.
+According to Zimmer Communications, 64% of customers cite shared values as their primary reason for trusting brands.
+Rather than messaging everyone possible, successful companies address their target audience’s needs and values.

 11. Contagious: Why Things Catch On by Jonah Berger